shivannis/xandr-docs-public/xandr-docs/digital-platform-api/advertiser-attributed-conversions.md

 ---
 title: Advertiser Attributed Conversions
-description: Use the advertiser attributed conversions report to view conversion pixel IDs, order IDs, times of attributed clicks or impressions, and other related information. ms.date: 10/28/2023 ms.custom: digital-platform-api
+description: Use the Advertiser Attributed Conversions report to view conversion pixel IDs, order IDs, times of attributed clicks or impressions, and other related information. ms.date: 10/28/2023 ms.custom: digital-platform-api
 ---